J71956/J71956/README.md

-Hello, I am 蕭佑丞 （Siu Yau Shing）, also known as Shiloh.
-Born in Hong Kong
+Hello, I am 蕭佑丞 （Siu Yau Shing）, Shiloh.
+Born in Hong Kong.
+I am pursuing a Bachelor of Science in Computing and AI at The Hong Kong Polytechnic University.

-Currently studying at The Hong Kong Polytechnic University as a undergraduate student in the Bachelor of Comupter Science Scheme

 Graduated in 2023 from Po Leung Kuk Choi Kai Yau School with an IB Bilingual Diploma

+Know Python, C in Operating Systems and C++

-Currently Learning AI and Algorithims utilising Python
+Learning AI using Python in my spare time

-Looking for more coding experience in differnet languages

-Ask me about studying in IB and IGCSE
+I'm interested in using ML to help develop Smart Cities and Eco-Cities in the future